Oude Orval de Stirchley

 We present a unique opportunity to take home a vertical Orval tasting boxset, created exclusively here at Stirchley Wines & Spirits; the presentation pack is bursting at the seams with a selection of Orval brewerania that would make even the most battle-hardened beer geek swoon.

-There are only 12 specially created boxes for sale and will be available while stocks last!
+There are only 12 specially created boxes for sale per year and are available while stocks last!

 One of the questions we hear most in the shop is always “With a range this big, do you have a favourite?”
 Now whilst this is a deeply subjective question and one which on different days might elicit a different response every time.